-Following the Federal Government’s announcements, including the advice that Australian’s not travel overseas at this time, all departures up to 30th June 2020 have been postponed.
+Following the Federal Government’s announcements, including the direction that Australian’s cannot travel overseas at this time, all departures up to 30th September 2020 have been postponed.
 Affected clients have been/will be offered a credit to travel on the rescheduled tour.
-The team is in contact with those clients in order of departure date.
-Tours departing in July 2020 will be reviewed over the next two weeks.
+The team is or will be in contact with those clients in order of departure date.
+Tours departing from October 2020 will be reviewed over the next two weeks.

 Some clients have asked why they can’t get a full refund of monies paid to Two’s a Crowd and are instead being offered a credit.
 There are two reasons for this: